tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/feather-stm32f405.md

 func (uart *UART) SetBaudRate(br uint32)
 ```

 SetBaudRate sets the communication speed for the UART.
-Defer to chip-specific
+Defers to
-routines for calculation
+chip-specific getBaudRateDivisor for the divisor calculation.

+On STM32U585 this function is overridden in machine_stm32u585.go because
+the U5 family requires UE=0 to write BRR.

 ### func (*UART) Write